IuriiKruglov/BlenderTo3DsMax/README.md

 ### Usage

 1. **Import your mesh geometry first** — via FBX as stated above — so the named objects already exist in the scene.
 The script matches objects by name.
+Before importing check units, should be centimeters.
 2. Open the **Blender JSON Importer** dialog (run the script if it is not open).
 3. Click **Browse…** and select your exported `.json` file.
 4. Click **Import**.